Bold Colours: Your Lighting Guide

 The Eclisse Table Lamp, also by Artemide and designed by Vico Magistretti in 1967, offers something more precise.
 Its defining feature is a rotating inner shutter - a mechanical dimmer that allows you to adjust both the direction and intensity of the light with a simple turn.
 When fully closed, the result is a glowing halo effect that is quietly dramatic.
 Available in red, orange, yellow, copper, gold, mirror, white and black, the Eclisse is the kind of piece that rewards closer inspection.

-Floor Lamps with Presence
+Coloured Floor Lamps

 The Costanza Floor Lamp by Luceplan takes a quieter approach.
 Its clean, minimal silhouette and soft, diffused shade make it one of the most elegant floor lamps available - a piece that earns its place in a room through understated confidence rather than drama.
-The Costanza family spans table, pendant and floor formats, making it an ideal choice for layering across a space.
+The Costanza family spans table, pendant and floor formats, making it an ideal choice for layering colour across a space.

-Statement Pendants and Wall Lights
+Statement Coloured Pendants and Wall Lights

 For wall lighting with colour and character, the Mod Knuckle Wall Light combines mid-century modern references with a clean, contemporary form - a wide conical shade on an adjustable arm, available in seven earthy, nature-inspired colours.
 It works beautifully as a bedside or reading light, but is equally at home in a hallway or accent position where a touch of considered colour is welcome.

-Blown Glass Statements
+Blown Glass Coloured Lights

 Few materials respond to colour quite like glass.
 Blown glass in particular has a quality that is difficult to replicate - each piece carrying the mark of the maker, with depth and variation that changes depending on the light and the angle from which it is viewed.